 Now, firstly you need to fill in your income from salary in Row 1, and deductions under Chapter VI A (under Sections 80C, 80CCC, 80CCD, etc.) in Rows 5(a) through 5(m) subject to respective limits.
-Leave aside 80G investments for now.
+Leave aside 80G and 80TTA sections for now.

 For this, you need to refer to the Form 16 provided by your employer(s), which will have all the information mentioned above, almost in the same order and format.
 You just have to copy the values from the Form 16 to the corresponding fields in the ITR form.

 NOTE: Enter the value in “6.
 Income chargeable under the head salaries” in Form 16 as the income from salary (Row 1).

 As you fill in these fields, the total deduction (sum of Rows 5(a) to 5(m)) will be automatically calculated and updated in Row 6.
 Similarly, the total income (Row 4 – Row 6) will be updated in Row 7.
 It’s really easy!

 This takes care of income from salary.
 Next, we need to declare income from interest earned on bank deposits or fixed deposits.

 – Income from other sources (interest income from bank deposits or fixed deposits, and income from part-time profession)

 Any income earned by you via interest on bank deposits and Fixed Deposits (FDs) needs to be declared in Row 3 of the ITR form as “Income from other sources”, and tax deducted by the bank on this income needs to be declared in Table 24 (more on Table 24 later).

 In case of FDs, You will get the details of interest earned by you and tax deducted by the bank in the Form 16A which the bank will send you at the end of the Financial Year.
 This document will have the details of interest earned and tax deducted in a chronologically itemized manner.